 Present: Programmatically extracting tuned hyperparameters

 In the previous exercise, we saved the tuned hyperparameters as key value pairs in the best_parameters dictionary.
 This allows us to programmatically access the values and assign them to the appropriate hyperparameters of a decision tree classifier model.
 By fitting the tuned decision tree model, we will be able to access the attributes made available from the scikit-learn decision tree classifier function.

-Print the best_parameters dictionary using

-print(best_parameters)

-See the resultant output below:
+Note:

+Continuing from Exercise 10